locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

       image = Image.merge('RGB', images)

-Tiles that contains mulitbands need some work done before they can be served.
+Tiles that contain mulitbands need some work done before they can be served.
 The ``make_image`` method takes each band and normalizes it between a range of 0 and 255.
 We need to do this because ``PIL`` expects the data types of arrays to be ``uint8``.
-This is why we need the ``whole_max`` and the ``whole_min``.
-As it is impossilbe to get this information any other way at this point.
+This is why we need the ``whole_max`` and the ``whole_min`` values; as we needed to know full range of the original values before normalization.
+Information that would be otherwise impossible to get at this point.

 Once normalized, the band is then converted to a greyscale image.
 This is done